enkidevs/reduck/README.md

   reducer(state) {
    return {
     ...state,
     ready: false,        // setting ready to false while we wait for the network response }
   },
-  resolve(state, {payload}) {
+  // This is called when the data comes back from the server resolve(state, {payload}) { // In this case the payload comes from the server, not from the action creator
     return {
       ...state,
       items: payload.data.items,
       ready: true,
     };
   },
-  reject(state) {
+  // This is called when the request to server fails (for whatever reason) reject(state) {
     return {
       ...state,